speced/bikeshed-boilerplate/README.md

 (If you're using the API version of Bikeshed, or passing Bikeshed a spec on stdin, there's no way to test new boilerplates.
 Install it locally from `pip` and put the spec into a file.)

+## When Are Boilerplates Available?

+After a boilerplate change has been merged, the manifest file needs to be updated and committed to the repo:
+`python3 generate/__init__.py` will do so.

+Once that's done, a few minutes later the change will be picked up by [bikeshed-data](https://github.com/tabatkins/bikeshed-data)
+(check the commit log to see it), at which point a `bikeshed update` will bring the new boilerplates in.
+Alternately, manually updating the boilerplates with `bikeshed update --skip-manifest --boilerplate` will pull the new files down immediately, without waiting for `bikeshed-data` to update.